 When looking at reports in Google Analytics you will usually see a green tick mark in the report similar.
 This means no sampling is applied.

 In case the tick mark appears in yellow, it means that you are looking at a sampled report.

 If you are looking at a sample rate of 50%> it may help you to analyze demographics of your audience or similar high-level insights, but definitely will not help you if you want to do any kind of comparative analysis.
 If you make decisions based on sampled data you basically work with inaccurate data.
 These decisions can lead to:

-- A loss in trust of the data and a risk of the reputation in the data/marketing team
+- A loss of trust in the data and risk of the reputation in the data/marketing team

 - A financial loss for the company as you make budgeting decisions based on incomplete data